How Ego Helps and Hinders You

 Strategic insight and action:

 In the absence of the inner strategist in your ego, you easily become a victim of the ego games of others.
-Not everyone is aware about the consequences of their actions or their behaviors for you, or dont have good intentions for you or want to use you for their own gain.
-If you realize this, you won't let yourself be drained by the needs of others.
-So it's important to be sufficiently aware of this and develop a sufficient ego for it.
+Not everyone is aware of the consequences of their actions or their behaviors for you, or don't have good intentions for you or they just want to use you for their own gain.
+Once you realize this, you won't let yourself be drained by the needs of others.
+So it's important to be sufficiently aware of this and develop an adequate ego to deal with it.

-There are even more benefits to an aware and well-managed ego, such as maintaining a balance between work and personal life, balancing effort and relaxation, and being gentler with yourself and others.
-Because everything you're allergic to is also within you, just in different forms.
+There are even more benefits to an aware and well-managed ego, such as maintaining a balance between work and personal life, striking a balance between hard work and relaxation, and being gentler with yourself and others.
+Because everything you're allergic to is also inside you, just in different forms.

 If these roles primarily drive you, you become disconnected from the universal consciousness or spirit that can give you the following: internal and external peace, true connection from the heart, contentment, joy, vitality, and optimal talent development.

-How do you ensure your ego doesn't grow too large or too little?
-In a way that it does not it hinder you, but helps you?
+How do you ensure your ego doesn't get too large or too small?
+In a way that it does not hinder you, but i a way that helps you?

 Underlying your behavior, your ego is often controlled by your personality, or "personas," as Swiss psychologist Carl Jung called them.
-These are also translated as social masks.
+These are also referred to as social masks.

 You can think of your ego as a personal bus that is—usually unconsciously—driven by your own ego passengers.
 Depending on who's behind the wheel, you think differently, look differently, feel differently, behave differently, and choose differently.

-This theory comes from the founders of the "Psychology of Selves & Voice Dialogue," Hal & Sidra Stone, in whom I was trained by in the USA.
-They indicate that getting to know your primary selves, which often determine your behavior, will throw you off balance if you don't get to know, invite, and manage the secondary passengers in the back of your ego bus or trailer.
+This theory comes from the founders of the "Psychology of Selves & Voice Dialogue," Hal & Sidra Stone, whom I was trained by in the USA.
+They indicate that getting to know your primary selves, which often determine your behavior, will throw you off balance if you don't get to know, invite, and manage the secondary passengers in the back of your ego bus or even in a trailer behind the bus.

 Hal & Sidra Stone & Martin

-If you primarily live from your pleaser, perfectionist, and pusher side, you're ripe for burnout because you've neglected your more relaxed self for too long.
-Invite your secondary ego passenger to 10% of your time, dare to step outside your primary comfort zone, and you'll already have more balance.
+If you primarily live with your pleaser, perfectionist, and pusher side taking the wheel you're ripe for burnout because you've neglected your more relaxed self for too long.
+Invite your secondary ego passenger to drive 10% of the time, dare to step outside your primary comfort zone, and you'll already be more balanced.

 If, as a leader, you lead primarily from your inner patriarch, you elevate yourself and infantilize the potential below you.
 However, if you're open to criticism and act on it, share it equally with your people, and empower them, team spirit can flourish.
 Even if it's only 10% more.